ivladak/strace/README-structured.md

 of arguments.
 Syscall parser should process available syscall information (args, stored in `tcb->u_arg[]` / `u_ext_arg[]`, and on exiting — return value, `tcp->u_rval`) and store it in the `tcb->s_syscall` structure.
-In order to ease and steamline this task an API is provided.
+In order to ease and streamline this task an API is provided.
 In short, current approach to using the API by syscall parsers is the following:
  * Push all arguments on entering (`entering(tcp) == true`).
  * Update all changeable arguments on exiting (`exiting(tcp) == true`).